 - Approval of remuneration or increase in remuneration of non-executive and executive directors; and

-- Voting on matters in absentia through the use of proxy forms.
+- Voting on matters in absentia or through the use of proxy forms.

 Right to Vote and Participate Effectively

 It is the Company’s policy to encourage shareholders, including institutional stockholders and minority stockholders, to attend the Annual Stockholders Meeting or ASM.
 To provide shareholders enough time to examine the Company’s information, the ASM Notice was posted on the Company’s website on January 27, 2020.
 The Definitive Information Statement (DIS) was distributed to the shareholders starting April 15, 2020, 41 days prior to the ASM date of May 26, 2020.
 Similar to all Company notices and circulars, the ASM Notice is written and published in English.